codewithashu/get-crafty/presentations/current.md

 ## Tough love policy

-No questions will be answered if you don't include an error message or some weird thing returned from your `console.log`.
+No questions will be answered if you don't include an error message or something returned from your `console.log`.

 ---

-# Data Structure
+## Data Structure

+Switch to codepen now.

 ~~~

 ### Array

-Switch to codepen now.

 ```
 var mags = ['The New Yorker','Nautilus','N+1'];